hindu-comm/weblogs/manasataramgini/2014/02/2014-02-18_a-mysterious-verse-of-a-siddha.md

 have been reports of seeing up to magnitude 8 in the darkest of sites.
-Perhaps in the darkest premodern skies mag 8 could have been attainable and Sidus Ludoviciana sighted – a fitting feat for a siddha’s eyesight – the yoga-chakShu indeed\!
+Perhaps in the darkest premodern skies mag 8 could have been attainable and Sidus Ludoviciana sighted – a fitting feat for a siddha’s eyesight – the yoga-chakShu indeed!
 There is Mizar B the closer optical binary companion of Mizar at magnitude \~4.
 But then this is too close to resolve with naked eye at 15 arcseconds (human eye resolves \~2 arcminutes).
 The period of the vasiShTha-arundhati binary would be too